-Here are more details on the ways to find information about a particular occupation:
+There are several ways to find career information about a detailed occupation:

 BLS employment projections are national in scope and do not always reflect local conditions.
-State employment projections are developed by state employment service agencies.
-State projections are available on the Projections Central site.
+State employment projections are developed by state employment security agencies.
+State projections are available on Projections Central.

 In addition to publishing the Occupational Outlook Handbook, the Bureau of Labor Statistics has developed other sources of career information that might be useful to teachers and students: